Nitrogen133/surfaceofrevolution/README.md

 (See full project specifications here: http://ivl.calit2.net/wiki/index.php/Project6Fall13)

 Renders two connected bezier curves defined by 4 control points each and 20 interpolated points each (the two curves share a control point where they are connected).
 These curves are rotated around the y-axis to produce a shape.
 A texture is applied to this shape and lighted up.
 The control points can be changed and moved by mouse click.
 The shape can be rotated and moved by mouse click.
-The scene itself can be translated, rotated, and scaled as in cube but is not advisable.
+The scene itself can be translated, rotated, and scaled using keyboard commands as in cube but is not advisable.

 Mouse:
 * left-click: If in freeze mode, click and drag control points to move them around and change bezier curve shape.
 If not in freeze mode, click and drag to rotate object using ```trackballRotation``` in ```Shape.cpp```.